zoonoo/hugo-split-theme/README.md

 Split is a single page, centrally-divided layout for a professional online presense with a big image or video left with alongside content.
 It is a port of [Split](//onepagelove.com/split) by [One Page Love](//onepagelove.com).

-This Hugo theme features an image or video visual section as well as a content section for your name, tagline, bio, and links.
+This Hugo theme features an image or video visual section as well as a content section for your name, slogan, bio, and links.

 ![Hugo Split Theme screenshot](https://raw.githubusercontent.com/escalate/hugo-split-theme/master/images/screenshot.png)